LeChatP/RootAsRole/tests/README.md

 ### Usage

 To run tests you must set in actual configuration a root role with every capabilities that runner (you) has access, present in default configuration, then you can run all tests.
+You must be on RootAsRole root folder to run this following command :

 ```Bash
 make run-test